 At the start of each round there is a build period, where you and your team are given enough time to construct a base.
 At the same time your foes are busily doing the same.
 Once build-time is over, you must capture the opposing force’s flag more times than they capture yours.

 There are different classes, plenty of maps and a small dedicated community playing.
-If you’re interested, you’ll want to check out the wiki for the full low-down.
+If you’re interested, you’ll want to check out the wiki [Broken Link Removed] for the full low-down.

 Whilst there might not be a wealth of players enjoying these mods, there should still be enough available servers to get a decent game.
 If you’re looking for a neat way to link up with and meet gamers try X-Fire for Windows, a game-centric IM client.